vernaillen/harmonics-website/content/en/about.md

 If you're not familiar yet with Ecstatic Dance you can read about it in this [blogpost: What is Ecstatic Dance?](/en/news/watisecstaticdance)

 ### Trance dance
-From August to the end of October 2022, I followed the [Trance Dance Facilitator Training](https://trance-dance.net/events/trancedance-facilitator-training/) by Aernoudt Knecht.
+From August to the end of October 2022, I followed the [Trance Dance Facilitator Training](https://trance-dance.net/events/trancedance-facilitator-training/) by Aernoudt Knecht and got [certified](https://trance-dance.net/international/facilitators/wouter-vernaillen/).
 After a successful first Trance dance session on October 17, [monthly Trance Dance sessions](/en/trancedance) will take place starting from January 2023.

 ### Training